redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Create the k8s Storage Class to be used for encrypted Premium & Ultra disks
-Generate a storage class to be used for Premium_LRS and Ultra_LRS disks which will also utilize the Azure Disk Encryption Set:
+Generate a storage class to be used for Premium_LRS and UltraSSD_LRS disks which will also utilize the Azure Disk Encryption Set:
 ```
 # Premium Disks
 cat > managed-premium-encrypted-byok.yaml<< EOF